Pirates of the Caribbean (attraction): Disneyland Park Paris

-The Pirates of the Caribbean ride at Disneyland Paris is housed in a battle-scarred fortress at the back of the park.
+The Pirates of the Caribbean ride at Disneyland Park Paris is housed in a battle-scarred fortress at the back of the park.
 Many of the original scenes are seen in the ride while some new ones were included such as two swordsmen dueling for a woman in the town scene.

 Shanghai Disneyland

 Pirates of the Caribbean: Battle for the Sunken Treasure is a separate ride that uses a storyline based on the eponymous film series.
 It blends digital large-screen projection technology with traditional set pieces and audio animatronics.
 Walt Disney Imagineering designed the ride and Industrial Light & Magic created the computer-generated visual effects.

 Modifications

 The Old Bill scene was originally designed in 1972 for the Magic Kingdom version, but the scene was eventually brought to Disneyland, shortly after the Magic Kingdom version opened in 1973.

 The Barker Bird that guarded the entrance of the Magic Kingdom's version was originally installed in the unloading area when the ride opened in 1973.
 However, issues with crowd control and congestion in the unloading area led to it being moved outside of the entrance in 1975, and the 2006 refurbishment relocated the Barker Bird to the World of Disney store until 2012.
 On August 11, 2024, at D23 2024, Disney announced that a new Pirates of the Caribbean-themed tavern, named The Beak and Barrel featuring a restored Barker Bird named "Rummy", would be opening on August 29, 2025, with reservations, which would be opening on August 20, 2025 in Adventureland at the Magic Kingdom, and the backstory for the lounge bar will be revealed.
 Imagineers Chris Weck, Senior Creative Director, and Ken Ricci, Executive Creative Development, confirmed that "Rummy" is a descendant of the original Barker Bird.

-The loading area of the ride at Walt Disney World originally had a dual loading system with two channels to double the loading capacity, but the safety concerns over the underwater fin that would dispatch the boats resulted in the decision to use a single channel for both loading docks during a refurbishment made in the fall of 1991.
+The loading area of the ride at Magic Kingdom originally had a dual loading system with two channels to double the loading capacity, but the safety concerns over the underwater fin that would dispatch the boats resulted in the decision to use a single channel for both loading docks during a refurbishment made in the fall of 1991.
 As of 2025, both channels exist, but only one is used.

 In 1997, the chase scene of the Disneyland original and Magic Kingdom version, which depicted male pirates chasing women (except for the final scene, where the roles were reversed), was altered, now showing the pirates chasing the women in pursuit of food the women were carrying.
 The "Pooped Pirate" was recast as the "Gluttonous Pirate", a rogue in search of food, while the woman hiding in the barrel was replaced by a cat.